Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Opatija

-A luxurious belle-époque resort town with grand villas and the famous Lungomare promenade.
+A belle-époque resort town with grand villas and the long Lungomare seafront promenade.

 Rijeka

-Croatia's largest port city, rich in Austro-Hungarian architecture, culture, and a buzzing arts scene.
+Croatia's largest port city, with Austro-Hungarian architecture, layered history, and a busy arts scene.

 Crikvenica & Novi Vinodolski